KaveIO/Eskapade/docs/source/tutorial.rst

 Examples
 --------

-There is also a full set of example macro's in the ``tutorials/`` folder.
-Please take a look at the full set.
-They start out with the basics and core code of Eskapade and work their way up to more complicated ways of working.
-The basic Eskapade examples are described briefly here.

-Please take a close look yourself at the full set in the ``tutorials/`` folder, it is much longer then the set listed here!
+Eskapade example macros can be found in the ``tutorials`` directory.
-You are actively encouraged to run all examples to see what they can do for you!
+The basic examples are briefly described here.
+The full set of example macros is much larger.
+You are encouraged to run all examples to see what Eskapade can do for you!

 Example esk101: Hello World!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~